Expertium/expertium.github.io/New_note_types.md

 ![image](https://github.com/user-attachments/assets/ff46142b-776b-479a-bf9a-884e76761ef3)

 As it says, don't delete it.
-I won't go into the details regarding this, but basically Match Pairs doesn't play audio automatically.
-It's not a bug, it's a feature.
+It is necessary for some stuff related to playing audio in Match Pairs.
+This card is suspended by default, to avoid confusing people.